 When warmed up fats, oils and greases are washed down the drain and into the plumbing system, they can cause major problems for pipelines!
-They harden as they cool and can then stick to the inside of water pipes, where they can build up and eventually clog the pipelines.
+They harden as they cool and can then stick to the insideo above of thede of water pipes, where they can build up and eventually clog the pipelines.
 This can lead to major sewage problems!
-Check out the video above of the “Fatberg” discovered in the sewer system in London, England that was the size of a bus!
+Check out the video below of the “Fatberg” discovered in the sewer system in London, England that was the size of a bus!

 Here are some tips to help you properly dispose of fats, oils and grease:

-- Wipe pots, pans and dishes with a dry paper towels before rinsing or washing them, and then throw paper towels in the garbage.
+- Wipe excess FOG from pans and dishes with a paper towel and dispose of it in the green bin.

 - Don’t pour grease down sink drains or toilets!